 The Commodore 64 CP/M operating system package was a combination of hardware and software.
 CP/M required an Intel 8080 or Zilog Z-80 CPU.
 The 64 had a MOS 6510 CPU.
-The package included a plug-in cartridge containing a Z-80 CPU and a few support chips.
+The package included the Commodore 64 Z80 cartridge, which contained a Z-80 CPU and a few support chips.
 The end user then loaded CP/M from disk with a typical Commodore command: LOAD”CPM”,8,1.

 After loading a few kilobytes of program code from disk, the Z-80 CPU took over and the C-64 turned into a serious CP/M machine.
 Well, some kind of CP/M machine, at least.